-For example, if subscribers found you at a conference or business expo and snagged some free swag from your booth, your emails should not only remind of them of who you are, but also connect back to that shared conference or expo experience.
+For example, if subscribers found you at a conference or business expo and snagged some free swag from your booth, your emails should not only remind them of who you are but also connect back to that shared conference or expo experience.
 Include a reference to an inspiring keynote speaker or the equally inspiring coffee and cookies from local bakeries.

 Marketing automation doesn’t have to feel robotic.

 Think about your buyer’s journey and use email to send relevant information that helps them better understand your business.
 A great way to stay human is to sprinkle in personal emails from you or a company representative along with automated emails scheduled to hit at specific intervals after the point of signup.

 Automate for all occasions.